DrCuis/How-to-guides/300-Packaging/SamplePackage3.md

 To review:
 - We are about to put together a SystemWindow.
 - To do this we are writing the method IEDictWindow>>buildMorphicWindow
-- The Window should look something like
+- The finished Window should look something like
 ![Cuis Window](SamplePkg/Sample-Package-009.png)

 We will use Layouts as described in the Layout Tutorial